Memorable Manitobans: Aime Benard (1873-1938)

 Born at Henryville, Quebec on 21 November 1873, son of Leon Benard and Sarah Warner, nephew of Hermisdas Benard, he was educated at the Henryville Normal School.
 He held positions as a financial agent, Vice-President of the Standard Supply and Investment Company, and the Franco Canadienne Investment Company.
 He farmed 4,000 to 5,000 acres at Benard and maintained a dairy farm of 300 pure-bred cows.
 He also ranched 1,000 cattle at Lake Winnipeg.

 On 20 September 1897, he married Marie Louise LaFleche (?-1962) of St. Charles with whom he had two children: Leon H. Benard and Marie Cecile Benard (1910-?).
-In 1907, he was elected to the Manitoba Legislature for the Assiniboia constituency, serving two terms.
+In 1907, he was elected to the Manitoba Legislature for the Assiniboia constituency and was re-elected in 1910.
 He was acclaimed for the Iberville constituency in 1914 and was re-elected in 1915, resigning in September 1917 when he was appointed to the Senate.

 Marriage registration, Manitoba Vital Statistics.